 1. Yard Butler Lawn Coring Aerator

-The first manual aerator on my list is by Yard Butler, and you can pick from a spike or coring aerator when you purchase this product.
+The first manual aerator on my list is by Yard Butler, and you can pick from a spike aerator or core aerator when you purchase this product.
 When you use it, this aerator removes two ½-inch wide by 3 ½-inch wide plug lawn cores each time you put it down into your lawn.
 In turn, this can reduce the soil compaction while simultaneously dethatching your lawn.
-These cores allow for water, air, and lawn fertilizer to seep down into your lawn and get to the roots of the grass.
+The core aerator or plug aerator allows for water, air, and lawn fertilizer to seep down into your lawn and get to the roots of the grass.
 It can reduce runoff while promoting turf growth, and this is why your lawn can get so lush and green.
+Core aeration is a highly effective method for lawn care.

 - Has a durable steel construction